fluid-checkout/fluid-checkout/readme.txt

 == Screenshots ==

-1. Step 1 - Contact: Email, newsletter sign-up and account creation
+1. Step 1 - Contact: Email, account creation and newsletter sign-up
-2. Step 2 - Shipping: Address and shipping method
+2. Step 2 - Shipping: Shipping address, shipping method, gift options, additional order notes
 3. Step 3 - Billing: Billing address and company information
 4. Step 4 - Payment: Payment options and discounts
-5. Single step layout: All fields are displayed in one single step.
+5. Single Step: All fields are displayed in one single step.
-6. Settings: Layout options and features
+6. Settings: Multi-step or single-step layout, choose a logo and header color, enable/disable features
+7. Theme Deli: The checkout page looks and feels like your website, even with highly styled themes

 == Changelog ==